gamejamalicante/gamejamua.com/README.md

 GameJam Alicante
 ========================

+**This version of this site is no longer online, so this repository is no longer mantained**

-This is the source code of GameJam Alicante, a site dedicated to hold GameJam local contests.
-URL: http://gamejamua.com
+This is the source code for the of GameJam Alicante, a site dedicated to hold GameJam local contests.

 License
 --------